Ernest-000/Beauvoir/README.md

             "player",
             BVR_COLLISION_ENABLE | /* means that we enable collision */
             BVR_DYNACTOR_AGGRESSIVE | /* means that this actor can respond to physics */
-            BVR_DYNACTOR_CREATE_COLLIDER_FROM_BOUNDS, /* means that we automaticly create collision boxes based on mesh's vertices */
+            BVR_DYNACTOR_CREATE_COLLIDER_FROM_BOUNDS, /* means that we automatically create collision boxes based on mesh's vertices */
             NULL /* actor's callback */
         );